OSGConnect/osg-ahm-17/novice/DHTC/04-dagman.md

  <h3> Rescue DAG </h3>

 If DAGMan fails to complete the complete task, it creates a rescue DAG file with a suffix `.rescueXXX`, where `XXX` is a number starting at `001`.
-The rescue DAG file contains the information about where to restart the jobs.
+The rescue DAG file contains the information about which jobs have completed and which have failed or haven't completed.
 Say for example, in our workflow of four linear jobs, the jobs `A0` and `A1` are finished and `A2` is incomplete.
-In such a case we do not want to start executing the jobs all over again but rather we want to start from Job `A2`.
+In such a case, we do not want to start executing the jobs all over again but rather we want to start from Job `A2`.
 This information is embedded in the rescue DAG file.
 In our example of `linear.dag`, the rescue DAG file would be `linear.dag`.
 So we re-submit the rescue DAG task as follows:

 	$ condor_submit_dag linear.dag

+<h2> Submission Tuning </h2>

+One additional feature of DAGMan is that you are able to tune how many total jobs to have sitting in the queue or how fast jobs are submitted to the cluster.
+This is especially important if you have fairly large number of jobs, i.e. more than 10000.
+HTCondor can handle up to 200000 jobs in the queue simultaneously, but only on dedicated and specialized hardware.
+To accomodate other users on the OSG Connect system and reduce stress on the system, we recommend that you keep less than 30000 jobs in the queue in the idle state.

+DAGMan can be configured to allow you operate within those limits.
+The simplest way is to pass a text file with your configuration parameters to `condor_submit_dag`: `condor_submit_dag -config dagman.config your_dag.dag`.
+The configuration file will look something like:

+    DAGMAN_MAX_JOBS_IDLE=30000
+    DAGMAN_USER_LOG_SCAN_INTERVAL=1
+    DAGMAN_MAX_SUBMITS_PER_INTERVAL=10

+`DAGMAN_MAX_JOBS_IDLE` tells your DAGMan job to limit the maximum number of jobs that are sitting in the queue to be 30000. `DAGMAN_USER_LOG_SCAN_INTERVAL` tells your DAGMan how often to look for a changed job state, i.e. that a job failed or completed. `DAGMAN_MAX_SUBMITS_PER_INTERVAL` is to tune how many jobs DAGMan submits every interval.
+The last two variables are for tuning how rapidly and how many jobs are submitted.
+For more configuration parameters and their documentation, go [here](http://research.cs.wisc.edu/htcondor/manual/v7.8/3_3Configuration.html#sec:DAGMan-Config-File-Entries)

 <div class="keypoints" markdown="1">
 #### Key Points